Virtual colonoscopy

 Complications are when problems occur during or after the procedure.
 Complications from virtual colonoscopy are uncommon but may include the following.

 - Feeling faint.
-The medicine used to relax your bowel can sometimes cause low blood pressure and a slow heart rate.
-This can make you feel faint.
+A combination of filling your large bowel with air and the medicine used to relax your bowel can sometimes cause you to feel faint.
+This doesn’t usually last long.

 - Allergic reaction to the contrast medium.
 This is very rare.
 But if you feel unwell or find it difficult to breathe during the test, tell the radiographer or doctor doing your test straight away.

 - Damage to your bowel.
 There’s a very small risk of your bowel being damaged or torn during the procedure.
-It’s been estimated that this happens in around 1 in3,000 people who have a virtual colonoscopy.
-If it did happen, you may need an operation to repair the tear.
+It’s estimated that this happens in around 1 in 2,500 people who have a virtual colonoscopy.
+If it does happen, you may need an operation to repair the tear.

 CT scanners use X-rays to produce images, so you’ll be exposed to a small amount of radiation.
-If you’re pregnant or think you could be, let your doctor know because they may recommend an alternative test.
-Your doctor may recommend avoiding a CT scan if you’re pregnant because your baby is sensitive to the potential effects of radiation.
-They may suggest a traditional colonoscopy instead.
+If you’re pregnant or think you could be, let your doctor know because they may recommend an alternative test, such as a traditional colonoscopy.

 Alternatives to virtual colonoscopy

-If you’re unable to have a virtual colonoscopy, your doctor may recommend having a CT scan of your abdomen and pelvis.
-This is done with a dye to show up parts of your bowel.
+If you’re unable to have a virtual colonoscopy, your doctor may recommend you have a standard CT scan of your abdomen and pelvis.

-At some hospitals, you may be offered a newer kind of test, called a capsule endoscopy if you have symptoms of bowel cancer.
+At some hospitals, you may be offered a capsule endoscopy if you have symptoms of bowel cancer.
 This involves swallowing a capsule that contains a small disposable camera.
 The camera takes pictures as it travels along the length of your bowel.
 These are transmitted wirelessly to a data recorder, which your doctor will then review.
-You’ll need to take laxatives and restrict what you eat and drink the day before taking the capsule.
+You’ll need to take laxatives and restrict what you eat and drink the day before you take the capsule.
 If the test identifies any problems, you may still need to have a colonoscopy.

 Capsule endoscopy isn’t available in all hospitals.
 Which test you are offered will depend on your circumstances, and what’s available at your local hospital.
 Your doctor will talk to you about the options available and which is best for you.

-You don’t need an anaesthetic or a sedative for a virtual colonoscopy.
+You don’t need a general anaesthetic or a sedative for a virtual colonoscopy.
 This means you’ll be awake during the procedure.
 It can be a bit uncomfortable, but isn’t usually painful.
-Find out more in our section on the procedure.

 The benefits of each type of colonoscopy depend on your personal circumstances.
 The two tests are equally good at picking up bowel cancer.
 A virtual colonoscopy is less invasive and you don’t need sedation.
 This means it can be a better option for elderly or frail people.
-But you can only have a biopsy (sample of tissue) or polyps removed with a standard colonoscopy.
-See our About section for more information on reasons for having one test or the other.
+But you can only have a sample of tissue (biopsy) or polyps removed with a standard colonoscopy.

 More on tis topic